OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:51

-Kish was the father of Saul, and Ner the father of Abner was the son of Abiel.
+Saul was the son of Kish, and Ner, the father of Abner, was the son of Abiel.

 ## 1 Samuel 14:52